sjentsch/lsjDocs/Ch13/Ch13_ANOVA_06.rst

 .. math:: K = (N - 1) \times \frac{\mbox{RSS}_b}{\mbox{RSS}_{tot}}

-and if the null hypothesit is true, then the sampling distribution of *K* is *approximately* χ² with *G* - 1 degrees of freedom (where *G* is the number of groups).
+and if the null hypothesis is true, then the sampling distribution of *K* is *approximately* χ² with *G* - 1 degrees of freedom (where *G* is the number of groups).
 The larger the value of *K*, the less consistent the data are with the null hypothesis, so this is a one-sided test.
 We